 Selecting a focused topic of interest to you is perhaps the most important aspect of writing this paper.
 If we were to make lists of all the pros and cons for enacting an emissions reduction policy like carbon cap and trade, the lists would be tremendous.
 There are far too many issues to consider within one short paper.
 A list of some possible focused issues is given below.
 You do not have to choose one of the items listed below as there are many other possibilities.
 You can also modify one of the examples below to fit your interests.
+Just about any focused, debatable topic related to emission control policies or the potential environmental impacts of greenhouse gas emissions is acceptable.
 You will need to do some research to select your topic.
 You are expected to find reference material for both sides of the issue and include arguments from the reference material in your paper.
 In other words, do not read one of the issues below and start writing an opinion essay without reading reference material.
 You are expected to use in-line citations in the body of your paper to references in your bibliography.
 For this paper you are expected to write about both sides of a focused issue with supporting references, not just the side you may agree with.
 The purpose of the paper is more to inform the reader about both sides of an issue rather than to sway the reader toward your point of view.